DataDog/hiring-engineers/answers.md

 4. Now lets add a few metrics, Click the add a graph area
 ![add a graph](https://github.com/GuavaKhan/hiring-engineers/blob/parker-solutions-engineer/images/level2/add-a-graph.png)

 You should see a menu bar at the bottom of the window now.
 Just drag the graph type you want to use onto the dashboard.
 ![drag widget](https://github.com/GuavaKhan/hiring-engineers/blob/parker-solutions-engineer/images/level2/drag-widgets.png)

 Let's add a timeseries.
 After dragging it onto the dashboard, a window will appear.
 Under the "Choose metrics and events" section, click the metric listed by "get" and scroll through until you find the metrics labeled like postgresql.something.
 I'm going to choose postgresql.bgwriter.percent\_usage\_connections.
 ![choose a metric](https://github.com/GuavaKhan/hiring-engineers/blob/parker-solutions-engineer/images/level2/choose-metric.png)

 Now add a Query value widget.
 I would recommend postgresql.max\_connections for this.
-And Lastly add a timeseries again, this time for our test.support.random metric.
+And lastly add a timeseries again, this time for our test.support.random metric.
 You should see something like this at the bottom of your dashboard.
 ![your 3 metrics](https://github.com/GuavaKhan/hiring-engineers/blob/parker-solutions-engineer/images/level2/3-more-metrics.png)